Chart Color Schemes

 Ocean Grove has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 25 projects that may impact this region.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 25 projects that could impact this region.
 Notable ones include Kingston Ocean Grove Estate, SALT Business Park, Talia Residences, and Ti-Tree Village Redevelopment, with the following list highlighting those most relevant.

 Professional plan users can use the search below to filter and access additional projects.